hackwish/docker-wso2/README.md

-# docker-wso2am
+# docker-wso2

-Build a docker image for run a fully operational instance of WSO2 API Manager.
+Build a docker image for run a fully operational instance of WSO2 products.

 ## Tags
 - latest
-- 260

 ## How to use
-### docker run
+### docker run (example)
 `docker run -it \
 -p 9443:9443 \
 -p 8243:8243 \